Ugochukwuodinaka/Historical-Stock-Price-of-10-Popular-Companies-Analysis/README.md

 |                                    | Close                    | The price of "Close" is always the last price at which the stock closed when the market closes on a particular trading day.
 It's just the last price of the trade conducted on that day for that particular stock.        |
 |                                    | Adjusted close           | "Adjusted Close" pricing refers to the close price of a stock at any given time; however, it readjusts for corporate actions that have taken place since its issue.
 This helps give a more distinctive, true value of the stock price.        |
 |                                    | Volume                   | This column indicates the total number of shares of a given stock that traded during the trading day.
 Essentially, it is the level of trading activity of that particular stock for the day.        |

-- __Date:__ This column shows the date of record or reporting of stock price data.
-Here, every row corresponds to each day in the dataset.
-- __Open:__ This is the open price of a security or the price it began selling for when the market opened on any given day of trading.
-It is the first quoted price for such security on that particular day.
-- __High:__ The highest price traded by that security on an official trading day.
-This is also referred to as the peak price that has been reached by security on that day.
-- __Low:__ The price of "Low" is the lowest that the stock has traded for during the trading day.
-It just depicts the lowest price touched by the stock on that particular day.
-- __Close:__ The price of "Close" is always the last price at which the stock closed when the market closes on a particular trading day.
-It's just the last price of the trade conducted on that day for that particular stock.
-- __Adjusted close:__ "Adjusted Close" pricing refers to the close price of a stock at any given time; however, it readjusts for corporate actions that have taken place since its issue.
-This helps give a more distinctive, true value of the stock price.
-- __Volume:__ This column indicates the total number of shares of a given stock that traded during the trading day.
-Essentially, it is the level of trading activity of that particular stock for the day.
 <br />
 <br />